adrianolszewski/Logistic-regression-is-regression/Simulations-how-well-logistic-regression-models-approximate-classic-tests-of-proportions.md

 5. How many times both methods disagreed on the rejection of the null hypothesis and what were the actual p-values.

 I repeated the simulations sample sizes:
-- n_group = 20 (typical small data size; smaller samples don't make much sense in a reliable research),
+- n_group = 20 - typical small data size; smaller samples don't make much sense in a reliable research,
+- n_group = 30 - the "magical number" so many statisticians find "magical".
+Of course it's not, but this constitutes a reasonable "lower limit of data"
-- n_group = 50 (small-data but in a safer area)
+- n_group = 50 - still small data but in a safer area
-- n_group = 100 (typical situation in clinical trials, where I work)
+- n_group = 100 - typical situation in clinical trials, where I work
-- n_group = 200 (above that, even small discrepancies between groups will be reported as statisticall significant, so testing at this data size is dangerous, especially without the practical significance defined!).
+- n_group = 200 - above that, even small discrepancies between groups will be reported as statisticall significant, so testing at this data size is dangerous, especially without the practical significance defined!).

 Actually, the type-1 error and power is totally off topic in this simjlation, we only check how well the methods follow each other.